Erwin Swiney

-Erwin Bernard Swiney, Jr. is a former cornerback in the National Football League.
+Erwin Bernard Swiney Jr. (born October 8, 1978) is a former cornerback in the National Football League (NFL).
 He was a member of the Green Bay Packers for three seasons, though he did not see any playing time with the team in a regular season game during his final season.
 He also played with the Cologne Centurions of NFL Europe in 2004.

 College statistics

 Notes - Statistics include bowl game performances.